mauriciopoppe/PojoViz/README.md

 Analyzes each element of the array `objects`

 #### instance.stringify()
-Stringifies the internal representation of the graph, this line should be called after `add` is called, it returns the following object
+Stringifies the internal representation of the graph, this line should be called after `add` is called, it returns a JSON representation of the graph like this one:

 ```javascript
 {